MaferMazu/platzigram/README.md

 ## Django Instagram :camera: :heart:

-This is an app like Instagram made with Django
+This is an app like Instagram made with Django.

+Status: In process

 ## Requirements
 - Python > 3.5.
 Use of VirtualEnv is recommended.